 Ambassador Extraordinary and Plenipotentiary of Vietnam to India Nguyen Thanh Hai.
 Photo: VNA |

-Relations between the Party, State, National Assembly and people have been continuously expanded, with many visits and contacts at all levels and channels.
+Relations between the Party, State, National Assembly and people have been constantly expanded, with many visits and contacts at all levels and channels.
 Defense and security cooperation, an important pillar in bilateral relations, has developed in many steps according to the Joint Vision Statement on Defense Partnership between the two countries.
 Economic cooperation has seen many improvements.

-Thank you very much Ambassador!
+Thank you very much, Ambassador!

 Source: https://thoidai.com.vn/chuyen-tham-cua-thu-tuong-pham-minh-chinh-tao-xung-luc-moi-cho-quan-he-viet-nam-an-do-202879.html